 The company PT Sekar Laut TBK is working towards achieving one of it’s guiding principles of “Assisting Indonesia to process natural resources that abound with the aim of providing healthy nutritious food and quality”, by improving their suppliers' fishing practices.
 The company, which focuses on the manufacturing of shrimp crackers, registered shrimp as a commodity for which it would like to achieve Marine Stewardship Council (MSC) certification.
 This effort demonstrates that PT Sekar Laut TBK wishes to process natural resources in Indonesia by implementing a sustainable and responsible shrimp harvesting practices.

 The fishermen in Kotabaru who harvest shrimp for shrimp cracker products (krupuk) do not focus on one target.
-At least two kinds of shrimp are targetted by fishermen - white prawn (Penaeus indicus) and banana prawn (Penaeus merguiensis) caught using trammel net on a vessel often operated by two people.
+At least two kinds of shrimp are targetted by fishermen - white prawn (Penaeus merguiensis) and spot prawn (Metapenaeus brevicornis) caught using trammel net on a vessel often operated by two people.

 MSC-certification requires a fishery to address 3 principles: sustainable fish stock, minimizing environmental impacts and effective management.
 The assessment for the shrimp fishery in Kotabaru indicates there is work to be done to address the lack of data for shrimp stock status and to improve regulations for fisheries management.